Samsung/tizen-docs/docs/application/dotnet/guides/nui/tableview.md

 <a name="2"></a>
 ## TableView Properties

-The following table lists the available TableView properties.
+The following table lists the available `TableView` properties:

 **Table: TableView properties**